rob-myers/rob-myers.github.io/articles/tech1.md

 This representation is usually referred to as "Virtual DOM".
 React compares this JavaScript value to the previous one, and patches the DOM accordingly.
 If many components change in a small amount of time, [some renders are automatically avoided](https://github.com/preactjs/preact/blob/ebd87f3005d9558bfd3c5f38e0496a5d19553441/src/component.js#L221 "@new-tab") via the ancestral relationship.
-Developers can also avoid recreating a particular rooted subtree using [`React.memo`](https://github.com/preactjs/preact/blob/master/compat/src/memo.js "@new-tab").
+Developers can also avoid recreating a particular virtual DOM subtree using [`React.memo`](https://github.com/preactjs/preact/blob/master/compat/src/memo.js "@new-tab").
 But for many websites, the virtual DOM manipulations are neither too large nor too frequent, and React developers may simply ignore their overhead.

 However, we are making a realtime video game.